Flow Research is conducting a new

 Absolute

-pressure transmitters, which sense absolute pressure, are referenced to a
+pressure transmitters, which sense

-full vacuum.
-The pressure of the measured media is compared against the
+measured media is compared against the reference pressure of an absolute

-reference pressure of an absolute vacuum in a sealed reference chamber.
-Absolute
+vacuum in a sealed reference chamber.
+Absolute pressure

-by atmospheric pressures.
+atmospheric pressures.
 Vacuum transmitters are often used where high

-accuracy is required, such as low pressure
+accuracy is required, such as low-pressure measurement of vacuum

-measurement of vacuum distillation columns.
+distillation columns.

 Gauge

-pressure transmitters, which sense gauge pressure, are referenced to
+pressure transmitters, which sense

-atmospheric conditions.
-Gauge pressure
+gauge pressure, are referenced to atmospheric conditions.
+Gauge

-pressures of liquid, gas, and steam.
+the pressures of liquid, gas, and steam.

-Both
+Both absolute

-pressure gauges, switches, and transducers.
+gauges, switches, and transducers.
+Pressure transmitters are

-Pressure transmitters are more stable and reliable than pressure
+more stable and reliable than pressure transducers.
+As end users

-have another technology that is replacing them.
+technology that is replacing them.

 Differential

-pressure (DP) transmitters measure the difference between two pressures.
+pressure (DP) transmitters measure

-They are used for both flow and level applications.
+the difference between two pressures.
+They are used for both

-When used for flow applications, they measure the difference between
+flow and level applications.
+When used for flow applications,

-pipe, called a primary element.
+downstream side of a constriction in the pipe, called a primary element.
 This

 difference in pressure is used to compute flowrate.